-The Junior League of Denver Public Policy Council is the liaison between our membership, the community and the agencies we serve and our elected officials.
-We research issues affecting the JLD, keep the League informed on areas of interest, and advise when action is appropriate.
+The JLD Public Policy Council is the liaison to our membership, the community, and elected officials.
+The group researches issues affecting the JLD, keeps the League informed on areas of interest, and advises when action is appropriate.

 The JLD has a proud history of public policy and advocacy.
 In 1987, it was the first League in the United States to hire a government affairs specialist.
 Since then the Public Policy Council has worked closely with its government affairs specialist, Aponte & Busam, to monitor, advocate, and support various important pieces of legislation at the State Capitol.
 At the end of our newly renewed three-year contract with Aponté & Busam, we will have worked with them for almost 30 years.

 The Public Policy Council started the 2022-2023 League year off strong by creating several partnerships with community partners and Colorado Junior Leagues that align on our focus to break the cycle of systemic poverty for women and families.
 The JLD Public Policy Council will lead the statewide advocacy partnership that was recently formed with the Junior Leagues of Colorado Springs, Fort Collins, and Pueblo.
 The Council also discussed legislative agendas and created partnerships with the Women’s Foundation of Colorado, the Colorado Children’s Campaign, Hunger Free Colorado, Make Colorado Affordable, the Colorado Fiscal Institute, the Colorado Center on Law & Policy, and Executives Partnering to Invest in Children.
 The Council will meet with these partners at least once a month to partner on initiatives and ensure that our legislative agendas are aligned.